 To many-towered Camelot.
 Alfred Lord Tennyson, The Lady of Shalott

 Arthur, legendary King of the Britons: from his castle at Camelot Arthur and his knights in shining armour become the ultimate symbol of chivalry and honour, bringing enlightenment to the dark ages.
 Archaeologists and historians now believe his myth holds clues to Arthur’s true identity.
 Mystery Files: King Arthur, National Geographic 2010

 In Malory’s books Arthur is the embodiment of a virtuous hero.
 He strives to create a peaceful land from his civilised court at Camelot.
 And he surrounds himself with chivalrous knights of the round table. ibid.

 Arthur is betrayed.
 Lancelot has an affair with his unfaithful Queen Gwinevere.
 Disloyalty all the more devastating because of their perceived purity.
-His utopian dream shattered.
-(Arthur & Knight) ibid.
+His Utopian dream shattered. ibid.

 Taken to the magical island of Avalon, Arthur now rests in eternal sleep, ready to rise again with the nation needs a saviour. ibid.

 The pottery found at Tintagel dates back to the fifth century.
 Significantly, archaeologists have found the same pottery at one other fort in Britain, and it also has links to Arthur, Cadbury Castle. ibid.